caizerong/GC-LIPID-ML/README.md

 # ML_GC
 A machine learning model for predict  cancer and health samples

-The pre-trained model was saved in the bestLDA.Rds file.
+The pre-trained model was saved in the bestLDA_v1.0.Rds file.
 The model can be read as below:

-lda.mod = readRds('./bestLDA.Rds')
+lda.mod = readRds('./bestLDA_v1.0.Rds')

 Then, any new metabolism matrix with the 31 metabolites (LPC 17:0, SM 30:1;2O|SM 16:1;2O/14:0, LPE O-16:1, PE O-44:6|PE O-24:2_20:4, FA 44:11,